Artificial Intelligence

 Chicago

-In May of 2023, The SUNY Faculty Advisory Council on Teaching & Technology (FACT2) created a task group to investigate how AI could be optimized for teaching & learning in higher education.
+In May 2023, The SUNY Faculty Advisory Council on Teaching & Technology (FACT2) created a task group to investigate how AI could be optimized for teaching and learning in higher education.
 The resulting report discusses the benefits and challenges associated with AU, and serves as a guide for faculty and educational technologists as they learn more about AI, and consider its potential uses.
-As the task group continues its work into 2024 and beyond, the report will be updated and new knowledge and resources will be shared.
+A second edition of the report was released in June 2024.
+In December 2025, a new edition was released, which addresses the specific topics of AI policy development, assessment of AI tools for education, and the use of AI for tutoring.
+All editions are available below.

-FACT2 Guide to Optimizing AI in Higher Education (PDF)
+FACT2 Guide to Optimizing AI in Higher Education, Second Edition 2024

-FACT2 Guide to Optimizing AI in Higher Education (SUNY Pressbook)
+FACT2 Guide to Optimizing AI in Higher Education, First Edition 2023